 Even though you may be using the same designs you’ve used before on other platforms, have a beginner’s mind and treat each PoD platform as a brand new learning opportunity.

 Don’t assume that every PoD platform is the same.
 They all have unique characteristics that sellers need to adjust to in order to have the best chance of success.

 If you’re looking for a place to get started with learning a new PoD platform, I’d suggest turning to Skillshare.
 They have a ton of classes that can give you insight into what you need to know to be successful on different platforms.

-Grab a free trial of Skillshare to check out their classes for free.
+Grab a discount to Skillshare to check out their classes.

 While it’s a great opportunity to upload your designs to multiple print on demand platforms, It’s important to do your due diligence with every store you create.
 Make sure you understand the platform’s rules and unique characteristics.

 Diana has been an artist for over 26 years and has training in drawing, painting, digital drawing and graphic design.
 Diana’s latest obsession is digitally drawing with Procreate and creating t-shirt designs with Canva.
 Diana has experience selling her art across a number of platforms and loves helping other artists learn how to make money from their art as well.